bapresearch/www/index.md

 title: bap research
 ---

-**bap research** is a group of curious people, interested in programming, cybersecurity, cryptography, physics, AI, biotech, design and math.
+**bap research** is a group of curious people interested in programming, cybersecurity, cryptography, physics, AI, biotech, design and math.
 We make [open source tools](projects.html) to help us and other people make more stuff.

 <br/>